Free SEO Tools Every Small Business Actually Needs

 They also added branded vs non-branded query filtering.
 You can finally see how much traffic comes from people who already know your brand vs people discovering you through keywords.

-Google Analytics 4: Where Search Console Ends
+Google Analytics 4 (where Search Console ends)

 Search Console tells you what happens in Google.
 Google Analytics tells you what happens after.